Dynamics-Based Entanglement Witnesses for Non-Gaussian States of Harmonic Oscillators: Results

-is a minimization of the trace norm under convex constraints, it can be cast as a standard semidefinite program (SDP) when $\rho$ is truncated in the basis of the excitations of $a_+$ and $a_-$ \cite{SDP-nuclear-norm}.
-We run the SDP for truncation $0 \leq n_{+},n_{-} \leq \mathbf{n}=11$ (both, the form of the SDP and the choice of the truncation are described in Appendix~\ref{apd:SDP}).
-The results are plotted in Fig.~\ref{fig:Heatmap of LogNeg}.
-We observe that the certifiable $S_N$ increases with $\theta$ and $P_3$, as shown more explicitly by the line cuts.
 We already knew that every $P_3$ certifies entanglement when $\theta={\pi}/{4}$, and the graph indicates that this remains true down to $\theta\simeq {\pi}/{8}$.
 Below this value, one needs a sufficiently large $P_3$, a low violation of the classical bound being compatible with separable states.
 When $\theta=0$, the precession protocol is performed on the first oscillator, and so no amount of violation detects entanglement.